MATH 253a - Accelerated Calculus III

 Date: Assignment(s): Handouts

-Aug 21 (M) Class: go over syllabus; coordinate systems.
+August 25 (M) Class: Go over syllabus; start on coordinate systems

 Assignment for Wednesday: